TobiasPSP/doneland_sources/Components/Switch/Relais/Wireless/README.md

 Cheap electronic components - like the ones discussed here - were designed to be **installed by professional electricians**.
 They were also *specifically* designed to be **integrated into existing applicances**, i.e. *light switches*.

-**Before** you start using such components for DIY purposes, read and understand this:
+**Before you start** using such components for DIY purposes, read and understand this:

 * **Hazardous Voltage:** these components can only work when they are connected to hazardous *AC high voltage* (their internal low voltage circuitry is powered by *AC voltage*).
 * **AC Voltage can be deadly.
 It may not hit you: you may be careful, and you may know the parts that "shouldn't be touched or pulled on".
-It may hit your child or a friend instead, when they trustfully operate one of your DIY devices that may not be safe to use.
+It may hit your child or a friend instead, when they trustfully operate one of your DIY devices.
 This may occur tomorrow.
 Or in two years time.
 Do not take this risk if you are not absolutely certain you know what you are doing.**

 ### Dangerous Designs

 If you do decide to proceed, make sure you *fully understand* the components you use.
 Even a simple component like a *wireless relais* may use unexpected designs and cause deadly misunderstandings.

-Here is an example: look at the terminals **S1** and **S2** found on all of the example devices I examined: according to documentation, they can be short-cutted to control the relais manually.
+Here is an example: look at the terminals **S1** and **S2** found on all of the example devices I examined: according to documentation, they can be connected to control the relais manually.

 > [!NOTE]
 > That is perfectly in-line with the original intention: when retrofitting remote control capabilities to a *light switch*, a licensed electrician would open the existing light switch, then hook up the *wireless relais* to the load, and finally hook up the *original switch* to **S1** and **S2**.
 This way, the load could now  be controlled via the existing switch **plus** also remotely.